Ph.D. Students

 Michael Chen

 Bio: Michael received his B.S. in Mechanical Engineering in 2023 from the Georgia Institute of Technology.
 He previously worked as an undergraduate assistant for Dr. Katherine Fu in the Engineering Design Research Lab (EDRL), and more recently served as an Undergraduate research assistant for WERL on lower critical solution temperature (LCST) mixtures.
-Currently, he is pursuing an M.S. in Mechanical Engineering with thesis, heading an industry-funded project by Novelis on recycled aluminum heat exchanger (HX) performance modeling and functional testing.
+Currently, he is pursuing an M.S. in Mechanical Engineering with a research focus on recycled aluminum heat exchanger (HX) performance modeling and functional testing.
 Michael’s hobbies include cooking, video games, cosplay, and cycling.”

 Email: Michael Chen